NoraCodes/ArduICS/README.md

 * Screw terminal and barrel jacks for power
 * Dual regulated input voltage
 * PWR and CTRL indication at a glance
-* Support for output expansion via shift registers
+* Support for output expansion via shift registers over 3.5mm audio line (XPAND bus)

+#### Controller:

+* 32K Non Volatile Memory
+* 2.5K Volatile RAM
+* 16 MHz Clock
+* 5V TTL Logic Level
+* Natively USB and ISP/ICSP Programmable

 ### XPAND Boards
 * XPAND General **v0.1a**: 8 digital outputs.
 Use this to send digital signals to pretty much any 5V TTL devices (or through a level shifter to 3.3V or 12V devices).
 Or, use it to produce SS signals for your vast array of SPI sensors and actuators.